ethand605/GitHub_Owner/README.md

   - Progress bar for overall progress
   - Progress bar for each scoring function
 - Multithreading for each subdirectory
-  - Each subdirectory is independent of each other
+  - Each subdirectory is independent of each other and can be processed in parallel
+  - most of the tasks are I/O bound

 ## Ideas for Future Work